devcircus/services/README.md

 ```bash
 composer require bright-components/servicehandler
 ```
-> Note: Until version 1.0 is released, major features and bug fixes may be fixed between minor versions.
+> Note: Until version 1.0 is released, major features and bug fixes may be added between minor versions.
 To maintain stability, I recommend a restraint in the form of "^0.3.0".
 This would take the form of:
 ```bash
 composer require "bright-components/servicehandler:^0.3.0"
 ```